charJe/portal/README.md

 ### Initargs to instance of server

-There are a couple customizable initargs to servers.
+There are a few customizable initargs to servers.

 - port -- The listening port.
 - paths -- A list of pathnames (they have to be pathnames), this is where the server will listen.
 Allows you to specialize functionality for different URLs but the same server.